mitshah1207/avon/README.md

 ## Walking and outdoors
 - Would discourage from walking without explicit guidance however we use the [canny collar](https://www.youtube.com/watch?v=e8KTcjYeaOA) keeping the lead very short and using the command **'heel'** if he's by our side and not pulling - he will be ok in quieter roads.
 To give him the full length of the lead when he's going to the toilet or wanting to sniff around we use the command **'go sniff'**.
+- If walking outdoors, the ideal scenario is to minimise walking on normal roads and going from a car directly to a green space, and then walking on the yellow 5m lead.
+We would tend to let him guide and explore in the world, and reward him each time he looks back at us, with a "good boy" or even a treat.
-- Triggers outside include bigger dogs / confrontational dogs (in which case we say "Look at that dog", he should look, turn back and we give a treat) or cycles ("Look at that cycle" + treat), all the while trying to keep on moving not staying still.
+- Triggers outside include **bigger dogs / confrontational dogs** (in which case we say "Look at that dog", he should look, turn back and we give a treat) or **bicycles** ("Look at that cycle" + treat), all the while trying to keep on moving not staying still.

 - In the park, we use the green harness, to which we attach the 30metre lead.
 This is due to a few issues.
     - (1) He does not yet have 100% recall (i.e. not guaranteed to come back if called)